APTrust/dart-docs/docs/dart2/index.md

+---
+description: >-
+  DART 2 is the Digital Archivist's Resource Tool, a GUI and command-line app for packaging files and uploading them to remote repositories.
+---

 # Welcome to DART

 DART is the Digital Archivist's Resource Tool.
 It provides both a GUI and a command-line interface for packaging files and uploading them to remote repositories.